15 common decorating mistakes and how to fix them!

 Not incorporating greens into your decor will leave the room feeling dead.

-You donโt have to have a green thumb in order to use plants to liven up your room.
+You don’t have to have a green thumb to use plants to liven up your room.
 Plants, even artificial ones, make a room come alive.
-They are great for filling in empty spaces and they soften hard edges.
+They are great for filling in empty spaces, and they soften hard edges.

 When you’ve finished placing your accessories, and you still have some blank areas that need a little something, add some greens.
 They don’t even need to be in a pot or vase.
 Just tuck some fake branches in and around your accessories and watch them come to life.